 This past week, I took the English proverb, “Necessity is the mother of invention” to heart when I custom built my very first box bench and, at the same time, christened my new Kreg Jig R3 as part of the Kreg’s holiday campaign.
 For years, I’ve wanted to install a bench on our front porch, but never got around to it.

-Now that the holidays are at hand and, because my hubby and I plan to use AmazonSmile to tick off our naughty and nice list, I thought it would be prudent to get crack’n on this box-with-a-lock bench.
+Now that the holidays have passed, I thought it would be prudent to get crack’n on this box-with-a-lock bench.

 We’re gonna be one step ahead of you, Porch Pirates!

 Admittedly, I’m a newbie to jigs, but not to DIYing.
 Still, I wanted to create something special for y’all, so I asked my handy-with-tools Cousin Tom to join in on the fun.
 We both had a blast using my new Kreg toy creating several no-you-can’t-see-any-screw-head pocket holes and ended up adding some finishings that resulted in a beautiful porch packages lock box bench.
 It was fun to make and now even more fun to use.

 Give this project a try!
 You’ll love the comfy added seating, as well as a little peace of mind that you’ve built yourself a little “porch packages” security.